 Bone-in chops are juicier, but I often use boneless, especially when they go on sale, and they are delicious, too.
 Both work equally well in this recipe.

+There's no need to trim the fat.
+It's the best part!
 Look at the chops in the photo below.
-Three of them have a lovely fat cap, while the fourth was sadly over-trimmed by the butcher.
+Three of them have a gorgeous fat cap, while the fourth was sadly over-trimmed by the butcher.
 When I select pork chops at the butcher's or grocery store, I try to pick ones with a nice, thick fat cap.

 Only if they are thin.
 For thicker chops (¾ to 1 inch thick), the two-step method of briefly searing them and then baking them in the oven is far more reliable in achieving the correct internal temperature.